CrowdStrike/foundry-sample-category-blocking/README.md

 ## Prerequisites

 * The Foundry CLI (instructions below).
-* _Delete or add tools below as required.
-These are from other samples._
 * Python 3.13+ (needed if modifying the app's functions).
 See [Python For Beginners](https://www.python.org/about/gettingstarted/) for installation instructions.
-* Go v1.23+ (needed if modifying the app's functions).
-See https://go.dev/learn for installation instructions.
+* Node.js (needed for React JS development).
-* Yarn (needed if modifying the app's UI).
+* npm 9+ or Yarn (needed for managing UI dependencies).
 See https://yarnpkg.com/getting-started for installation instructions.
+* FalconPy SDK (for CrowdStrike API integration).
+Install with pip install crowdstrike-falconpy

 ### Install the Foundry CLI